aperofsky/markdown-cv/index.md

 **Operational Involvement in National Influenza Outbreak Predictions**
 - **Interface with infectious disease modeling working groups and major disease prediction initiatives** to translate complex epidemiological modeling results into actionable insights for public health decision-making
-- **Develop time series forecasting frameworks for respiratory virus surveillance**, integrating diverse data sources (public health reporting systems, administrative claims, electronic health records, laboratory diagnostics, immunization records, viral genomics, human mobility patterns) to enhance prediction accuracy
+- **Develop time series forecasting frameworks for respiratory virus surveillance**, integrating diverse data sources (public health reporting systems, EHRs, laboratory diagnostics, immunization records, viral genomics, human mobility patterns) to enhance prediction accuracy
 - **Generate probabilistic forecasts and scenario projections of influenza hospitalizations** at national and state levels to inform situational awareness and resource allocation decisions
 - **Contribute high-performing forecasts as NIH representative for CDC FluSight consortium** (2022-2025), ranking in top 10 out of 50 individual models from academic, government, and industry teams during 2024-2025 season
 - **Represent NIH in influenza prediction initiatives for U.S. Scenario Modeling Hub** (2022-2025), generating counterfactual projections of hospitalizations to inform public health planning, preparedness strategies, and CDC vaccination campaign planning

 **Human Mobility & Respiratory Syncytial Virus Transmission Modeling**
 - **Initiated and led multi-institutional research collaboration**, coordinating data sharing and model development across government and academic stakeholders (Public Health Seattle & King County, NIH, University of Washington, Northeastern University)
-- **Mentored team of five PhD students through initial modeling phases** as Instructor for Complexity 72h workshop in Madrid (2024), resulting in collaborative preprint with students as co-first authors
+- **Mentored team of 5 PhD students through initial modeling phases** as Instructor for Complexity 72h workshop in Madrid (2024), resulting in collaborative preprint with students as co-first authors
 - **Developed Bayesian age-structured mathematical models** to assess the impacts of immune waning and decreased social distancing on the post-pandemic reemergence of RSV in Seattle
 - **Pioneered integration of cell phone mobility data into RSV transmission models**, calibrating models to hospitalization data from 19 hospitals and historical population dynamics
 - **Identified key behavioral drivers of post-pandemic transmission dynamics**, discovering that increasing inter-neighborhood connectivity and visitor influx from outside Seattle were most influential in driving post-pandemic viral spread and epidemic timing